 Why Voter Education Matters

-The leaders we elect make decisions that affect our daily lives.
-Elections are our chance to stand up for what matters most to us and to have an impact on the issues that affect us, our communities, our families, and our future.
+Our elected officials make decisions affecting our daily lives.
+Precisely because of this, elections are our chance to stand up for what matters most to us and voice our opinion on issues that affect us, our communities, our families, and our future.

 What We Do